 - The questions involved are generally from critical reasoning and sometimes quantitative reasoning might also be involved.

 - An online calculator is provided to help with calculations.

-- The test taker must be able to accumulate useful data and exclude the unimportant data in order to solve the question in a short period of time.
+- The test taker must be able to accumulate useful data and exclude the unimportant data to solve the question in a short time.

 - A form of the graphic presentation will be displayed - either a chart or a graph.

 - The candidate will have to analyze the information present in the graph and be able to answer two questions each for every graph.

 - A minimum of three choices will be given to choosing from.

 - A question prompt is given and has a small table related to it.

 - The test taker has to choose 2 answers out of 6 available options.

 GMAT entrance test includes Pronoun Agreement, Pronoun Ambiguity, The Test Masters Catalog of Idioms, Misplaced Modifiers, Parallel Construction, Verb, Tenses, Subject/Verb Agreement, Noun Agreement, Comparison Words, Quantity Words, Redundancy, The Subjunctive Mood, Indirect and Direct Speech, Active and Passive Voice, Sentence Structure, Punctuation.

 A prospective candidate aspiring to score over 800 as GMAT exam score must not omit any single topic but focus on each topic in depth.